Cyclamen

 Uses: Excellent for naturalising amongst trees and in rockeries.

 Planting Instructions for Tubers: Plant tubers with flatter part uppermost and rounded part to bottom.
-They should be planted in autumn and are best planted where they can be left undisturbed.
+They are best planted where they can be left undisturbed.
 Plant with about 7cm of soil above the bulb, so that the soil covering does not dry out during the Spring.
 If the soil dries out, the plant may not have sufficient moisture to build up the bulb for flowering the following year.

 Plant the bulbs as soon as possible upon receipt.